artemnikitin/devicefarm-ci-tool/README.md

 Example:`-log`

 #### Configuration file
-All parameters in the configuration file is optional.
+All parameters in the configuration file are optional.
 Configuration file is based on a syntax of [ScheduleRun](http://docs.aws.amazon.com/devicefarm/latest/APIReference/API_ScheduleRun.html) request.

 Example of config:
 ```json